I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-system-dma-receive-configure-dma-channel.md

 <p>The <i>EvtSerCx2SystemDmaReceiveConfigureDmaChannel</i> function returns STATUS_SUCCESS if the call is successful.
 Otherwise, it returns an appropriate error status code.</p>

 ## -remarks
 <p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265279">SerCx2SystemDmaReceiveCreate</a> call that creates the system-DMA-receive object.</p>
+If implemented, the driver registers the function in the <a href="..\sercx\nf-sercx-sercx2systemdmareceivecreate.md">SerCx2SystemDmaReceiveCreate</a> call that creates the system-DMA-receive object.</p>

 <p>Before initiating a system-DMA-receive transaction, SerCx2 calls the <i>EvtSerCx2SystemDmaReceiveConfigureDmaChannel</i> function, if it is implemented.
 This function performs any special configuration of the system DMA controller that might be required before SerCx2 starts the system-DMA-receive transaction.</p>

-<p>The serial controller driver can call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/dn265280">SerCx2SystemDmaReceiveGetDmaEnabler</a> to get the DMA enabler for the system DMA controller used for system-DMA-receive transactions.</p>

-<p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/dn265343">SerCx2 System-DMA-Receive Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2SystemDmaReceiveConfigureDmaChannel</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2SystemDmaReceiveConfigureDmaChannel</i> callback function that is named <code>MySystemDmaReceiveConfigureDmaChannel</code>, use the <b>EVT_SERCX2_SYSTEM_DMA_RECEIVE_CONFIGURE_DMA_CHANNEL</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_SYSTEM_DMA_RECEIVE_CONFIGURE_DMA_CHANNEL</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_SYSTEM_DMA_RECEIVE_CONFIGURE_DMA_CHANNEL</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265279">SerCx2SystemDmaReceiveCreate</a> call that creates the system-DMA-receive object.</p>

-<p>Before initiating a system-DMA-receive transaction, SerCx2 calls the <i>EvtSerCx2SystemDmaReceiveConfigureDmaChannel</i> function, if it is implemented.
-This function performs any special configuration of the system DMA controller that might be required before SerCx2 starts the system-DMA-receive transaction.</p>

-<p>The serial controller driver can call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/dn265280">SerCx2SystemDmaReceiveGetDmaEnabler</a> to get the DMA enabler for the system DMA controller used for system-DMA-receive transactions.</p>
+<p>The serial controller driver can call a method such as <a href="..\sercx\nf-sercx-sercx2systemdmareceivegetdmaenabler.md">SerCx2SystemDmaReceiveGetDmaEnabler</a> to get the DMA enabler for the system DMA controller used for system-DMA-receive transactions.</p>

 <p>For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/dn265343">SerCx2 System-DMA-Receive Transactions</a>.</p>